Although the club does not own a steam truck several club members do.

 Other trucks owned by members and on display from time to time include a Yorkshire, some Fodens and other Sentinels.

 This impressive pair of Fowler Z7 ploughing engines came to Australia to aid the construction of the Murrumbidgee Irrigation Scheme.
-One was purchased by MSTEC in 1971 the other belongs to a club member.They can be seen in action together at the annual Steamfest rally.
-The club owned engine is generally steamed on the last Sunday of most months. it has recently undergone a major overhaul with new tubes, anew chimney and canopy.
+One was purchased by MSTEC in 1971 the other belongs to a club member.They can be seen in action ploughing together at the annual Steamfest rally.
+The club owned engine is generally steamed on the last Sunday of most months. it has undergone a major overhaul with new tubes, a new chimney and canopy.

 In addition to the ploughing engines there are around half a dozen other traction engines resident at the centre.

-A number of these are currently being restored by members and it is interesting to watch progress as they are worked on.
+Some of these are under restoration by members and it is interesting to watch progress as they are worked on.

 Restored engines can be seen in action on monthly run days or out and about on the road or at rallys.